 Lowell died of an illness in 1817 and left his company to his investors.
 Dividends were paid out and, in 1822, the investors started a new, and much larger, mill town, which they named Lowell in honor of their leader.

-Lowell, Massachusetts is considered the birthplace of the American industrial revolution and, as a result, has been nicknamed “the cradle of the American Industrial Revolution” since it was the first large scale factory town in the country.
+Lowell, Massachusetts is known as “the cradle of the American Industrial Revolution” since it was the first large scale factory town in the country.

 The company was so successful that it continued to expand into other New England towns such as Chicopee, Mass, Lawrence, Mass and Manchester, NH.